wp-plugins/google-news/readme.txt

 e.g.

 1. Unzip into the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the Dashboard->Plugins admin menu.
-1. It now shows up both under available widgets and has its own configuration page under Dashboard Settings.

-The screenshots section has a picture of the configuration page.
+1. See configuation pages under Dashboard->Settings, Dashboard->Manage and on the widget page.

 == Screenshots ==

 1. Widget in action under the Prosumer theme.
 Note the mouseover showing additional text from the news item.
-2. The admin options page of the widget.
+2. Small part of the admin Manage page for the plugin.
 3. Inline example under the Prosumer theme, replacing &lt;!--google-news--&gt; in content.

 == Changelog ==